-Curriculum for the B.A. in Psychology degree is divided into these four categories:
+The curriculum for the B.A. in Psychology degree is divided into these four categories:

-- Advanced/Seminar Courses: This is your chance to examine specific areas of research or practice in the sub-disciplines of psychology.
-In addition, students have opportunities to apply the knowledge they have acquired during their tenure at the university to a research or clinical experience representing diverse areas of psychology.
+- Advanced Topic Seminars enable students to examine in depth specific areas of research or practice in the sub-disciplines of psychology, with a focus on readings and discussion in the scientific literature of the field.
 Topics vary yearly and are chosen based on recent developments in the field, faculty research interests and students’ needs.

 A wide range of supervised experiences—both in the field and in the laboratory—are available to students.

-» Admissions Requirements
+» Admissions requirements